 2 tips for setting a franchisee-managed PPC campaign up for success

-PPC for franchises can be difficult due to the fact that they have many different locations.
+PPC for franchises can be difficult due to the fact that they have many locations.
 These locations are often run by different people, have different hours, and may offer slightly different products or pricing.

 In most cases, you’ll want to avoid sending your customers to your franchise’s corporate site, but rather bring them to your location’s site.
 This allows them to find information specific to your location or branch.